Haloalkane: Classes

 From the structural perspective, haloalkanes can be classified according to the connectivity of the carbon atom to which the halogen is attached.
 In primary (1°) haloalkanes, the carbon that carries the halogen atom is only attached to one other alkyl group.
 An example is chloroethane (CH_{3}CH_{2}Cl).
 In secondary (2°) haloalkanes, the carbon that carries the halogen atom has two C–C bonds.
 In tertiary (3°) haloalkanes, the carbon that carries the halogen atom has three C–C bonds.

-Haloalkanes can also be classified according to the type of halogen on group 7 responding to a specific halogenoalkane.
+Haloalkanes can also be classified according to the type of halogen on group 17 responding to a specific halogenoalkane.
 Haloalkanes containing carbon bonded to fluorine, chlorine, bromine, and iodine results in organofluorine, organochlorine, organobromine and organoiodine compounds, respectively.
 Compounds containing more than one kind of halogen are also possible.
 Several classes of widely used haloalkanes are classified in this way chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs) and hydrofluorocarbons (HFCs).
 These abbreviations are particularly common in discussions of the environmental impact of haloalkanes.

 Properties

 Haloalkanes generally resemble the parent alkanes in being colorless, relatively odorless, and hydrophobic.
 The melting and boiling points of chloro-, bromo-, and iodoalkanes are higher than the analogous alkanes, scaling with the atomic weight and number of halides.
 This effect is due to the increased strength of the intermolecular forces—from London dispersion to dipole-dipole interaction because of the increased polarizability.
 Thus tetraiodomethane (CI_{4}) is a solid whereas tetrachloromethane (CCl_{4}) is a liquid.
 Many fluoroalkanes, however, go against this trend and have lower melting and boiling points than their nonfluorinated analogues due to the decreased polarizability of fluorine.
-For example, methane (CH_{4}) has a melting point of -182.5 °C whereas tetrafluoromethane (CF_{4}) has a melting point of -183.6 °C.
+For example, methane (CH_{4}) has a melting point of −182.5°C whereas tetrafluoromethane (CF_{4}) has a melting point of −183.6°C.

 As they contain fewer C–H bonds, haloalkanes are less flammable than alkanes, and some are used in fire extinguishers.
 Haloalkanes are better solvents than the corresponding alkanes because of their increased polarity.
 Haloalkanes containing halogens other than fluorine are more reactive than the parent alkanes—it is this reactivity that is the basis of most controversies.
 Many are alkylating agents, with primary haloalkanes and those containing heavier halogens being the most active (fluoroalkanes do not act as alkylating agents under normal conditions).
 The ozone-depleting abilities of the CFCs arises from the photolability of the C–Cl bond.

 Natural occurrence

-The oceans are estimated to release 1-2 million tons of bromomethane annually.
+An estimated 4,100,000,000 kg of chloromethane are produced annually by natural sources.
+The oceans are estimated to release 1 to 2 million tons of bromomethane annually.

 Nomenclature

 IUPAC

 The formal naming of haloalkanes should follow IUPAC nomenclature, which put the halogen as a prefix to the alkane.
 For example, ethane with bromine becomes bromoethane, methane with four chlorine groups becomes tetrachloromethane.
 However, many of these compounds have already an established trivial name, which is endorsed by the IUPAC nomenclature, for example chloroform (trichloromethane) and methylene chloride (dichloromethane).
 But nowadays, IUPAC nomenclature is used.
-For unambiguity, this article follows the systematic naming scheme throughout.
+To reduce confusion this article follows the systematic naming scheme throughout.